Sprinklr Social

 2. Majid Al Futtaim

 Crisis: The sudden surge in online interactions during COVID-19 created an unpredictable volume of customer queries and complaints.
-Rapidly shifting customer behavior meant Majid Al Futtaim had to scale its response across multiple markets and channels overnight.
+Rapidly shifting social customer behavior meant Majid Al Futtaim had to scale its response across multiple markets and channels overnight.

 Response: